DBXVII/aigallery/README.md

 ### Resources

-  * Code Institute
+  * Code Institute.
-  * W3Schools - which helped me greatly to set this whole site up
+  * W3Schools - which helped me greatly to set this whole site up.
-  * Gitpod used as primary
+  * Gitpod used as primary coding software.
-  * W3C markup validation service
+  * W3C markup validation service.
-  * Google Fonts - Used to import font (Oswald)
+  * Google Fonts - Used to import font (Oswald).
-  * Chrome Devtools - Used to debug the code, make sure the site was responsive
+  * Chrome Devtools - Used to debug the code, to make sure the site was responsive.
-  * Am I responsive? - Used to create main image used on README](https://ui.dev/amiresponsive)
+  * Am I responsive? - Used to create image used in readme document.